-This calculation provides an alternative proof of Biane's formula (6.1) in \cite{biane2021combinatorics} that relates the steady state connected correlations of the open Q-SSEP to free cumulants of the measure $\varphi_{\infty}$.
-This measure can be realized as the Lebesgue measure on the interval $[0,1]$ of the indicator function $\mathbb{I}_{x}:=1_{[0,x]}$, e.g. $\varphi_{\infty}(\mathbb{I}_{x}\mathbb{I}_{y}):=\int_{0}^{1}1_{[0,x]}(z)1_{[0,y]}(z)dz=\min(x,y)$.
 It is surprising that $\varphi_\infty$ has a realization in terms of commuting variables, since free cumulants usually appear in a setting of non-commuting variables.
-Furthermore (\ref{eq:phi_equation}) suggests that $\varphi_{t}$ might not be invariant under a permutation of its arguments at finite time.
+At finite times (\ref{eq:phi_equation}) suggests that $\varphi_{t}$ is not invariant under a permutation of its arguments.